 Contestants shall touch blades and retreat one step after each touch, whether valid or not.
+A contestant failing to comply with this rule will be penalized 1⁄2 point for each offense.

-RULES GOVERNING COMPETITION
+RULES GOVERNING COMPETITIONS

-A championship meeting shall be held annually, and at such time and place as may be designated by the Executive Committee of the A. F. L. A.
+- 1. A championship meeting shall be held annually, and at such time and place as may be designated by the Board of Governors of the A. F. L. A. - 2.
 Division meetings shall be held at such time and place as may be designated by the Division Committee.
-Each Division shall hold a meeting at least two weeks prior to the National Championship, which shall be considered a preliminary to the Championship meeting.

-No fencer shall be eligible to enter the National Championship (except as provided in Rule 4, following), unless he shall have attained a score in foils, swords and sabres, of at least 60 per cent. of the possible number of points to be obtained at such meeting.

-A medal man of preceding years shall be privileged to fence for championship honors without qualifying in the preliminaries, provided he has not been defeated at any intervening championship.

-The judges and scorers shall be appointed by the Executive Committee, and a record kept of all fencers at championship meetings.

-At the Division contests (preliminaries), the judges and scorers shall be appointed by the Division Committee, and a list of all fencers qualifying in the preliminaries, properly endorsed by the Division Committee, shall be transmitted to the Secretary of the League within seven days after such meeting.
+Each Division shall hold a meeting at least two weeks prior to the National Championship, which shall be considered a preliminary to the Championship meeting. - 3.
+No fencer shall be eligible to enter the National Championship (except as provided in Rule 4, following), unless he shall have attained a score in foils, swords and sabres, of at least 60 per cent. of the possible number of points to be obtained at such meeting. - 4.
+A medal man of preceding years shall be privileged to fence for championship honors without qualifying in the preliminaries, provided he has not been defeated at any intervening championship. - 5.
+The judges and scorers shall be appointed by the Executive Committee, and a record kept of all fencers at championship meetings. - 6.
+At the Division contests (preliminaries), the judges and scorers shall be appointed by the Division Committee, and a list of all fencers taking part and qualifying in the preliminaries, properly endorsed by the Division Committee, shall be transmitted to the Secretary of the League within seven days after such meeting.

-When more than three teams compete, all fencing with the same weapons, they shall be drawn in pairs.
+7. When more than three teams compete, all fencing with the same weapons, they shall be drawn in pairs.
 Team No. 1 meeting No. 2 and the winner shall meet the winner of the contest between Teams No. 3 and 4, etc. No team shall be entitled to more than one bye.

 Before all competitions the judges shall inspect the weapons and costumes of all contestants, and disqualify those whose equipment violates any of the rules.
+Any weapon of defective temper shall be ruled out.
+As far as practicable the judges will separate the representatives of the same Club or Division into the various squads.